 That’s enough summary, so let’s talk about the nitty-gritty of those four hours.
 Like I just said, we started off thinking the problems with this fight were our own, and initially worked to correct them.
 I’m not particularly angry for this first stretch, it really was our fault.
 First off, we’d need decent Personas.
 Wanting something to do other than mindless grinding, I took the party to Cuss High, which serves as this game’s “old enemies bonus dungeon,” like the Factory in P2IS.
 You start on the surface and go into the bomb shelter, where the map disappears and you have to find copies of paper maps to fill it in.
-Like the Factory, there is also plot, which confirms this really is a WWII bomb shelter, not a Cold War shelter like I suggested might have been a possibility in P2IS (since it mentions active bombings, something that thankfully didn’t happen during the Cold War).
+Like the Factory, there is also plot, which confirms this really is a WWII bomb shelter, not a Cold War shelter like I suggested might have been a possibility in P2IS (since it mentions active bombings, something that thankfully didn’t happen in Japan during the Cold War).
 We began to discover letters from a girl named Sachiko, as well as clues that would clearly factor into a puzzle later in the dungeon.
 In any event, we had only unlocked one room in the bomb shelter, so there wasn’t much to do, but we gathered as many cards as we could.

 (A girl named Sachiko brings to mind Corpse Party and its Sachiko and bomb shelter.
 I guess the name Sachiko is an “old person’s name” in contemporary Japan, something that would belong to a child from the 1940s and 50s?
 Then again, the connection might be more direct.
 Sachiko from Corpse Party was only named in the remake, and the sequel, Corpse Party: Book of Shadows makes a lot of huff about wounds from a past life showing up as you recognize the déjà vu between the two lives, and you’ll remember Ulala saying that Maya had a bruise like that back at the sanitarium!
 Maybe Corpse Party was inspired by P2?)

 At first, we didn’t go for the best possible Personas.
 Our plan was still to beat Ulala, reunite the party, and only then do the majority of our grinding.
 To this end, we grabbed a mid-level Earth Persona, Robin Goodfellow, and went straight back to getting our asses handed to us by Ulala.
-At this point, we tried to follow a strategy from what seems to be this game’s only walkthrough with any boss fighting advice, which suggested that we use the Earth-type combo attack I described earlier.
+At this point, we tried to follow a strategy from what seems to be this game’s only walkthrough with any boss-fighting advice (Yushiro’s), which suggested that we use the Earth-type combo attack I described earlier.
 Unfortunately, the walkthrough’s phrasing made it sound like we could only do so with the mid-level versions of the three spells involved in the combo – an Earth, Fire and a Water spell – and so we went on the long trail to find each.
-He also recommend three specific Personas, so we decided to get them, as well, figuring “Why not?”
+The walkthrough also recommend three specific Personas, so we decided to get them, as well, figuring “Why not?”
 Our first stumbling block was in not realizing that we already had the summoning item required to summon one of the Personas, and went around GOLD gym looking for something that was sitting comfortably in our pocket.
 Again, our fault.
 Our next problem was trying to get an Aques spell card, the mid-level aqua spell.
 Unfortunately, as we discovered after a period of subpar grinding at Cuss High before finally checking a walkthrough, you literally cannot befriend the demon that gives it as a Pact reward unless you have Ulala in the party.
 Fucking… I just… Thankfully, we gave the combo move a try using the base-level spells, and it turns out it still works, even though it’s weaker.
 Thank god.
 We were considering another Persona that did have the mid-level water spell, but it came out okay.